analyticsMD/bin2ools-dotfiles/README.md

 ## Installation

-[]()  **Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
-Don’t blindly use my settings unless you know what that entails.
+[]()  **Warning:** If you want to give bintools-dotfiles a try, you should first review the code, and remove things you don’t want or need.
+These scripts and settings are included to make your life easier, but don't use them blindly, especially if you have strong opinions.
 Use at your own risk!

 ### Using Git and the bootstrap script

-You can clone the repository wherever you want.
-(I like to keep it in `~/Projects/dotfiles`, with `~/dotfiles` as a symlink.)
-The bootstrapper script will pull in the latest version and copy the files to your home folder.
+The script below clones the repository under ~/.bintools-dotfiles in your home directory.
+It's important to keep this location, as other scripts may look to find it there.
+The bootstrapper script will pull in the latest version and copy the files to this folder.

 ```bash
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" && brew install bash && curl -fsSL https://raw.githubusercontent.com/analyticsMD/bin2ools-dotfiles/main/bin/installer | /usr/local/bin/bash```